Quick

 Why study Journalism?

-The nature of Journalism is changing; national and regional newspapers still account for a huge proportion of the nation’s news diet, but it doesn’t stop here.
-Magazine sales are thriving with an ever-changing range of specialist publications.
-Social media is enhancing the role of community journalists.
-Journalists need to write good English; they need to know and angle; they need to see a story; however they also need to have another background interest, whether this is in science, technology, business, the arts, or humanities.
-Furthermore, the skills of a journalist are in demand from organisations requiring their message to be conveyed successfully.
+The nature of Journalism is changing; national and regional newspapers and magazines still account for a proportion of the nation’s news diet, but it doesn’t stop here.
+Broadcast continues to diversify.
+Online content is also thriving with an ever-changing range of specialist journalists.
+Journalists not only need to be able to communicate effectively in well written English; but they also need to identify a story; understand bias and how to deliver to different audiences.
+Furthermore, the skills of a journalist are in demand from a range of organisations requiring their message to be conveyed successfully.

 Entry Requirements